wix-incubator/wix-code-docs/wix-bookings-frontend/wix-bookings-frontend/guides/ShareableBookingsServicePageLinks.md

 ### How to get the Bookings service page URL from your dashboard

-If you prefer to retrieve the standard Bookings service page URL directly from your dashboard, follow these steps to get the correct `<SITE_URL>` and `<SERVICE_SLUG>`.
+If you prefer to retrieve the Bookings service page URL directly from your dashboard, follow these steps to obtain the correct `<SITE_URL>` and `<SERVICE_SLUG>`.

 1. Get the `<SITE_URL>`.